 Gone are the days when drinking cocktails in the middle of your workday was considered acceptable—except every Friday at Vito’s, where imbibing is encouraged with $7 martinis.

 European Vine Selections, aka "the wine shop on 15th," has been an unintimidating resource for good wine (with lots of bottles under $10) on Capitol Hill for 25 years, and every Friday they host a free wine tasting from a different region.
-One person you may find pouring is EVS partner Doug Nufer, who is a civic treasure of both friendly, low-key wine knowledge and experimental writing.
-Free.
+One person you may find pouring is EVS partner Doug Nufer, who is a civic treasure of both friendly, low-key w... more » Free.

-On the last Friday of every month, the Stranger Testing Department (aka the STD, aka Paul Hughes and Rob Lightner, along with Queen Nerd Mary Traverse, and sometimes special guests!) takes over the Raygun Lounge for beer-and-board/card-game goodness, starting at 5 p.m. and on into the night.
-(Originally, they said 5 to 9, but it has yet to end that early because GAMES.)
-Bring a game to share, or borrow from Raygun's collection.
+On the last Friday of every month, the Stranger Testing Department (aka the STD, aka Paul Hughes, Rob Lightner, and Mary Traverse, and sometimes special guests!) takes over the Raygun Lounge for beer-and-board/card-game goodness, starting at 5 p.m. and on into the night.
+Bring a game to share or borrow from Raygun's collection.
 It is FUN.
 No cover.

 McCarthy & Schiering claims to be the oldest wine shop in Seattle; it is not.
 But they were recognized as retailer of the year by Food & Wine in 1998 and as one of the "top 10 small specialty shops featuring wines from Piedmont and Tuscany” by GQ in 2004.
-They offer free wine tastings at both their Ravenna and Queen Anne stores every Saturday, with winemakers often there for discussion purposes.
-Free.
+They offer free wine tastings at both their Ravenna and Queen Anne stores every Saturday, with... more » Free.

 The great DeLaurenti Specialty Food & Wine in Pike Place Market offers free wine tastings upstairs in their wine department every Saturday, and—bonus!—the nice people there pair the selections with some of their more than 250 kinds of cheese, samples from their wall of olive oils, and other assorted tastinesses.
-Past tastings have included ports paired with Stilton cheese and (separately) Veuve Cliquot champagne (!).
-Check their website to find out which wines they'll be uncorking.
-Free.
+Past tastings have included ports pa... more » Free.

 Civilized but not-too-schmancy wine shop Portalis offers free tastings on Saturday and Sunday.
 A lot of regulars show up, particularly Ballard-farmers-market shoppers on Sundays.
 Those people sound smart.
 Free.